joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/23/crosswords/strands-sidekick-935.html

 **U.N.
 Live Updates: Iran’s President Accuses U.S. and Israel of Lawless Attacks**\
-`Masoud Pezeshkian is the first leader whose country is at war with the United States to speak to the General Assembly in New York.
-He decried attacks on civilian targets and said Iran would not accept limits on its nuclear program.`\
+`Masoud Pezeshkian was the first leader whose country is at war with the United States to address the General Assembly in New York.
+He condemned attacks on civilian targets and said Iran would not accept limits on its nuclear program.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine

 **It’s Not the Oscars: U.N.
 Speakers Love to Ignore Its 15-Minute Rule**\